Hiring Tips to Grow Your Startup

 Background checks are one of the most surefire ways to ensure that you are hiring a quality applicant who says who they say they are.
 All too often, an applicant may claim experience they simply do not have, or report having done well at a previous position from which they were actually fired.
 You don’t want to fall prey to a scammer, wrongdoer, ne’er-do-well, or rapscallion.

-Instead, use a background check to separate the wheat from the chaff.
+Instead, use a background check or DBS to separate the wheat from the chaff.
 How long does a background check take?
 It varies by company, but some can take as little as 24 hours, and others may take as long as a couple weeks.
 Typically, the more thorough the check, the longer you’ll have to wait for results.

 Recruit Talent Through Connections

 One of the most important ways that you’ll be able to find solid applicants for your positions is by way of important connections.
 Maybe one of your existing employees has an old college buddy they know would be an awesome fit for your data analytics position.
 Or maybe a friend of yours has a bright and nimble-minded son who would rule doing some sweet marketing stuff.